 Philippe Rigollet works at the intersection of statistics, machine learning, and optimization, focusing primarily on the design and analysis of statistical methods for high-dimensional problems.
 His recent research focuses on the statistical limitations of learning under computational constraints.
 At the University of Paris VI, Rigollet earned a BS in statistics in 2001, a BS in applied mathematics in 2002, and a PhD in mathematical statistics in 2006 under the supervision of Alexandre Tsybakov.
 Prior to joining MIT in 2015, he held positions as a visiting assistant professor at the Georgia Institute of Technology, and assistant professor at Princeton University.

 - Geometric Methods in Optimization and Sampling, Fall 2021.
-Workshop Organizer.
+Visiting Scientist, Program Organizer and Workshop Organizer.

 - Probability, Geometry, and Computation in High Dimensions, Fall 2020.
 Workshop Organizer.